shosaco/vistime/README.md

 # vistime
 ####an R package for pretty timeline creation

-Create _fully interactive_ timelines or Gantt charts using `plotly.js`.
+Create interactive timelines or Gantt charts using `plotly.js`.
 The charts can be included in Shiny apps and manipulated via `plotly_build()`.

 Given a data frame containing event names and dates (can be `String`, `Date` or `POSIXct` in standard notation) and optionally groups, end dates for ranges, colors, tooltips or title, it creates a charming diagram of the given dates and events.
 It distinguishes between single events (having StartDate == EndDate) and ranges (given EndDate).
 Color column name can be handed over with the `color`-argument, if none are given, they are chosen from `RColorBrewer`.